 February 15, 1965, was the first time Canada’s Flag was raised on Parliament Hill.
 This is why we celebrate the National Flag of Canada Day every February 15th.
+This means the flag is only around 50+ years old.

 Canada used different flags prior to 1965